awsdocs/amazon-s3-userguide/doc_source/lifecycle-configuration-examples.md

 Generally, S3 Lifecycle optimizes for cost\.
 For example, if two expiration policies overlap, the shorter expiration policy is honored so that data is not stored for longer than expected\.
 Likewise, if two transition policies overlap, S3 Lifecycle transitions your objects to the lower\-cost storage class\.

 In both cases, S3 Lifecycle tries to choose the path that is least expensive for you\.
 An exception to this general rule is with the S3 Intelligent\-Tiering storage class\.
-S3 Intelligent\-Tiering is favored by S3 Lifecycle over any storage class, aside from the S3 Glacier and S3 Glacier Deep Archive storage classes\.
+S3 Intelligent\-Tiering is favored by S3 Lifecycle over any storage class, aside from the S3 Glacier Flexible Retrieval and S3 Glacier Deep Archive storage classes\.

 The following examples show how Amazon S3 resolves potential conflicts\.